-Join Dennis Taylor for an in-depth discussion in this video DATEDIF: Calculating date differences by year, month, day, and more, part of Excel 2010: Working with Dates and Times.
+Join Dennis Taylor for an in-depth discussion in this video DATEDIF: Calculating date differences by year, month, day, and more, part of Working with Dates and Times in Excel 2010.

 A common need when working with date data, particularly when it comes to hire dates, birth dates, anniversary dates, is to come up with a quick way to calculate the amount of time elapsed between, for example, a hire date and today's date or a birth date and today's date.
 In Column F, are various hire dates in this list of some 700 names and in Column G there is a function that is not very well-documented in Excel.
 It's called DATEDIF.
 And you will notice here that you don't see any prompting as to what the arguments of it are, but this function does wonders in a lot of different situations.